 Creekside High School opened in August 1998.
 In 1999, the District started an independent study program for students who needed something other than a traditional classroom setting.
 By the end of the 2002/03 school year, the demand for the independent study program had grown to the point where there was a waiting list of students.
 Tenaja Canyon Academy opened in 2003.As the alternative education programs grew to meet the various needs of individual students and families from grades 1-12, district staff proposed merging Creekside High School with Tenaja Canyon Academy.
 On June 23, the Board of Education approved the merger and renaming of the alternative education program to Murrieta Canyon Academy.

 School CampusThe campus has 21 classrooms, a computer lab, basketball courts, a library, administrative offices, and a staff lounge.
-The school shares a campus with the Murrieta Valley Adult Education program and the Carpe Diem program.
+The school shares a campus with the Murrieta Valley Adult School, Murrieta Options Academy, and the Carpe Diem program.

-Students are provided with an alternative program which is flexible, learner-centered, competency driven and standards-based.
-The program promotes 21st century learning, using California State standards through project-based curriculum within a blended learning environment.
+Students are provided with an alternative program which is flexible, learner-centered, competency-driven and standards-based.

-Graduates meet the 210 credit requirement and they must complete 40 hours of community service, pass the California High School Exit Exam and complete the Senior Exit Interview.
+Graduates meet the 200 credit requirement, and they must complete 40 hours of community service and complete the Senior Exit Interview.
 These supplemental requirements are in line with the district's comprehensive high schools.